Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 EEN 202 Electrical Network Theory II (3 Credits)

-Introduction to the application of unit-step as forcing function, power and energy, polyphase circuits, complex frequency and frequency response transformers and other two-part networks, linear network analysis using Laplace transform methods, and fourier
+Introduction to the application of unit-step as forcing function, power and energy, polyphase circuits, complex frequency and frequency response transformers and other two-part networks, linear network analysis using Laplace transform methods, and Fourier transformation.

 EEN 202L Electrical Network Theory II Laboratory (1 Credits)

 This is the laboratory that accompanies EEN 202 Electrical Networks II.
 This course provides the students with hands-on experience with advanced electrical circuit components, measurement techniques, and data collection.
-The student will construct advan
+The student will construct advanced electrical circuits that illustrate principles covered in the lecture.
+To successfully complete the course, the student will be required to perform a series of experiments of increasing difficulty.
+A formal report is required for each experiment.

 EEN 203 Electronic Principles (3 Credits)

 This is the second engineering course for second year optical engineering majors.
-This course provides the student with advanced concepts of circuit theory as well as an introduction to the theory and application of electronic devices.
-The following top
+This course provides students with advanced concepts of circuit theory as well as an introduction to the theory and application of electronic devices.
+Topics include first and second order transient circuits, AC circuit analysis, diodes, transistors, and operational amplifier.
+Computer modeling of electronic circuits will be introduced.

-EEN 211 Material Science & Engineering (3 Credits)
+EEN 211 Materials Science & Engineering (3 Credits)

-This course introduces students in the optical and electronics engineering programs to concepts that are necessary to understand important ideas in materials science and engineering.
-Also, this course relates these concepts to engineering design and manu
+This course introduces students in optical and electronics engineering programs to concepts that are necessary to understand important ideas in materials science and engineering.
+This course relates these concepts to engineering design and manufacturing of electronic and photonic devices.

 EEN 231 Digital Electronics Logic Design (3 Credits)

-Study of number systems, binary aritmetic and codes, Boolean algebraic simplification, Quine-MeCluskey method and Karnaught Maps, Diode and transistor logic flip-flops, sequential networks, state tables, state assignments, etc.
+Study of number systems, binary arithmetic and codes, Boolean algebraic simplification, Quine-McCluskey method and Karnaugh Maps, Diode and transistor logic flip-flops, and sequential networks.

 EEN 231L Digital Logic Design Laboratory (1 Credits)

-This is a laboratory course that accompanies EEN-231 Digital Logic Design.
+This is a laboratory course that accompanies EEN 231 Digital Logic Design.
 The goal of this course is to provide the student with hands-on experience with the design and analysis of combinational and sequential logic design.
-Topics include: code converte
+Topics include code converters, multiplexer design, synchronous and asynchronous sequential circuits design including counters and shift registers.

 EEN 301L Electronic Devices Laboratory (1 Credits)

-This is the laboratory that accompaines EEN 301 Engineering Electronics I. The goal of this course is to provide the student hands-on experience with electronic components such as BJTs, FETs and diodes.
-The student will design and construct electronic ci
+This is the laboratory that accompanies EEN 301 Engineering Electronics I. The goal of this course is to provide the student with hands-on experience with electronic components such as BJTs, FETs and diodes.
+The student will design and construct electronic circuits that will illustrate principles covered in the lecture.
+This course includes practical examinations, laboratory experiments, and report preparation.

 EEN 302 Microelectronics (3 Credits)